What should I do if my friend/loved one is suicidal?

 First: Talk to Your Friend

 To admit you're suicidal to another person takes a lot of courage.
 Many suicidal people are already crushed under loads of shame for feeling suicidal in the first place.
 There's a heavy stigma in American culture (and other cultures as well) that we don't have it "bad enough" to struggle with suicidality.
 There are other relational stigmas of angering friends or families for being selfish or ungrateful for what we have.
-Others may have seriously deep and severe trauma that leaves them feeling alone and like their pain has no place to be understood or validated.
-From brain chemistry to family history to stress to trauma and more, there are so many reasons for a person to find themselves in the category of "suicidal" that it's important not to assume we know what they're going through.

 Second: Evaluate Their Risk Level

 Another thing to ask your friend is if they have a suicide plan already in place.
 Is there a specific way they've been fantasizing about suicide?
 There's a myth that by asking a suicidal person for details, you will be planting ideas in their mind of how to hurt themselves.
-But a suicidal person's mind is already dabbling in that arena of thoughts and ideas; asking them this question isn't planting an idea, it's pulling a dark idea that's already there out of hiding.
+But a suicidal person's mind is already dabbling in that arena of thoughts and ideas; asking them this question isn't planting an idea, it's pulling a dark idea that's already there out into the light.
 If your friend does have a plan, then they're at a higher risk to follow-through and make an attempt.

 Keep an eye on your friend's behavioral patterns.
 Are they starting to talk more and more about dying?
 Do you notice that they're lingering near objects or topics they could use to hurt themselves?